barrychocolate/OS-AB-Load/4_Create_OSAB_indexes/Create_OSAB_indexes_readme.md

 1 Run the Create_OSAB_indexes.sql script to create indexes.
 You can skip this step and create your own indexes if you prefer.
+2 [optional] Run the 4B-create_view.sql script to create a view that provides a count of all UPRNS by postcode.